 - How the programme will help their department specifically

-- Provide an overview of the potential technology innovation project, indicating its relevance to living with and beyond cancer and any overlaps with the work of the Devices for Dignity MIC.
+- Provide an overview of the potential technology innovation project, indicating its relevance to the programme focus delivering benefits through the use of digital technologies for diagnosis or monitoring; helping people to live their lives well, for longer and any synergies with the work of the Devices for Dignity MIC.

 Selection criteria will include:

-- Support from host centre: e.g. providing opportunities post Fellowship to exploit the knowledge & skills developed
+- support from host centre: e.g. providing opportunities post Fellowship to exploit the knowledge and skills developed

 All applicants should have an innovation project proposed as part of the application process.
-However, if the applicant is successfully selected as a Fellow, they may be allocated a project brief by the D4D team should the project proposed not be feasible within the timescales.
-The final project allocation will be in negotiation with the Fellow, their host Trust and cancer specialists proposing the project.
+However, if the applicant is successfully selected as a Fellow, they may be allocated a project brief by the Devices for Dignity team should the project proposed not be feasible within the timescales.
+The final project allocation will be in negotiation with the Fellow, their host Trust and specialists proposing the project.